ellabastian/july_lycheebnb/README.md

 So that I can use MakersBnb,
 I would like to create an account

-As a user
-So that I can add my space
-I want to provide a description/picture/name/price

 As a user,
 So that I can use MakersBnb,
 I would like to view a list of spaces

+As a user,
+So that I can use MakersBnb,
+I would like to see specific information (name, description and price) about a space

 ### Mockups